Anno 2008

 An owned dog is a dog that in an instant can turn into a dead thing by being disposed of, euthanized, executed.
 Friendship should not be possible.
 However, we know that friendship is possible.
 That it is created.
 Subjects recognize subjects and seek equalizing agreements, in individual relationships between individuals from these different social mammal species.
 Such friendship requires freedom, volunteerism, choice.
 And it demands, in Alberoni’s words, that “friendship permits one to leave”.
 Strömbeck’s exhibition shows this possibility of equalizing subjectship.
 But above all, it shows how fragile this friendship is.
 How this web of trusting acts — the ecosystem of friendship — through the actions we are being served, may be about to collapse.

-In this way, Strömbeck’s artworks can also be seen as emblematic of how humanity plays with and breaks the agreement with other animals and nature; when man overuses the earth’s resources; and use dogs in a therapy process which displaces the killing of Animals that is part of over-consumption (the food industry’s fifty billion animals per year globally and the reduction in the number of wild animals in species populations to nearly half between 1970-2000, source WWF).
+In this way, Strömbeck’s artworks can also be seen as emblematic for how humanity plays with and breaks the agreement with other animals and nature; when man overuses the earth’s resources; and use dogs in a therapeutic process to displace and smooth over the colossal killing of Animals in the recurrent over-consumption (the food industry’s fifty billion animals per year globally and the reduction in the number of wild animals in species populations to nearly half between 1970-2000, source WWF).

 Previously published as essay in the collection When Culture Becomes Nature (2013) p.
 285